 Results

 The results are presented according to emerging implementation dynamics that characterised the duration of project implementation experiences in Uganda over ten years (2012-2022).
 It was implemented in sequences with the 2012-2013 covering phase one, a proof of concept stage.
 Phase two ran between 2014-2017 and aimed to consolidate lessons that had worked well while building district capacities to transition(10).
 Between 2012-2017 within the Rwenzori region, implementation was facilitated by Baylor Uganda Limited, USAID Applying Science to Strengthen and Improve Systems (ASSIST) and other implementing partners.
+It is important to note that while the results are separated by building blocks, attention has been paid to how interactions across building blocks and across different actors affect inputs, processes, outputs, and outcomes of the system which are implicitly reflected earlier on under the “analytical framework” within the methods section and later within the results (service delivery, financing) and discussion sections that follow.
 The summary of key emerging themes is presented in table 2 below;

 Table 2: Key results according to the health systems building blocks